 In the event that a couple has children, they will also need to come up with a parenting plan that establishes a time-sharing schedule, as well as how parental responsibilities will be divided.
 When two spouses are unable to come to an agreement on these issues, a court will step in and create a plan that is in the child’s best interests.

-To speak with a dedicated and compassionate divorce attorney about your own divorce-related questions and concerns, please call Kryszak & Associates, Co., LPA at 440-934-5330 or send us an online message today.
+To speak with a dedicated and compassionate divorce attorneys about your own divorce-related questions and concerns, please call Kryszak & Associates, Co., LPA at 440-934-5330 or send us an online message today.

 How did we do?